 This course aims to introduce students to a variety of specialised topics in accounting disciplines, which are not covered in a typical degree in accounting.
-Students are also exposed to research methodology and are required to write a research report on a relevant topic in an accounting discipline.
+Students are also exposed to research

 DP requirements: Students are required to achieve a minimum of 50% for the coursework component.